kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 <a name="bring-jquery-into-wordpress"></a>
 ## How I THOUGHT I Could Bring jQuery Into WordPress
-While TwentyThirteen preloads jQuery and other JavaScript files, the TwentyTwelve theme I was working with does not.
+While TwentyThirteen preloads jQuery and other JavaScript files into the site's HTML, the TwentyTwelve theme I was working with does not.
 I was fine with this because as the above example illustrates, you only need to load one `script` tag onto the page to get RequireJS working.

-I figured that I would just bring jQuery into my RequireJS configs by pointing to where WordPress put it, via the `paths` object:
+As mentioned in the beginning, a default WordPress install contains jQuery other internal JS files.
+So I figured that I would just bring jQuery into my RequireJS configs by pointing to where WordPress placed it during install via the `paths` object:

 {% prism javascript %}
 paths: {
-  http://kaidez.com/wp-includes/js/jquery/jquery.js,
-  ...
+  // This ignores the 'baseURL' setting, but works http://kaidez.com/wp-includes/js/jquery/jquery.js, ...
 }
 {% endprism %}
 This worked fine for my RequireJS setup but creates potential future problems inside of WordPress.
 <a name="load-js-into-wordpress"></a>
-## The Proper Way To Load JavaScript Files Into WordPress
+## How To Load JavaScript Files Into WordPress
-As previously mentioned, WordPress pre-installs JS libraries and plugins before the themes actually uses them.
-In TwentyTwelve, jQuery isn't pre-installed: it almost always installs itself when the end user installs a jQuery-dependent plugin via the Dashboard.

-During the install process, a jQuery-dependent plugin will check to see jQuery is already installed in the theme.
-If it is, it installs the plugin code, skipping the process of installing jQuery.
-If it's not, it will take the time to install it.
+The JS files that WordPress contains but doesn't load into a theme's HTML are `registered` with WP, meaning that WP knows they exist.
+A registered file comes into the HTML file in one of two ways:

+1. a WordPress plugin that needs jQuery loads it in.
+2. a WordPress PHP function called ` wp_enqueue_script` loads onto the page.
+This needs to be hand-written and should be placed in a custom `functions.php` file in your child theme...read more about [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script "Read more about wp_enqueue_script") and [functions.php](http://codex.wordpress.org/Functions_File_Explained "Read more about functions.php")

+Once a registered file is loaded in like this, WordPress knows not to install it again.
+In other words, if a WordPress plugin loads jQuery UI into the HTML, subsequent plugins requiring jQueryUI won't install it and will just use the one already installed.

+Looking at my code snippet above, I didn't use any of these two methods...I just referred to the file in the `paths` object.
+This meant that WordPress had absolutely NO idea that jQuery was already on the site.

+As a result, if I installed a WordPress plugin requiring jQuery, WP would load it into the HTML, meaning there would be two jQuery files on my page and that's not good.
+I was 99.99999% sure that I wouldn't be using such plugins and this would be a non-issue, but I wasn't 100% sure.

+The safest thing to do was to use `wp_enqueue_script` to bring in jQuery.
+This would be done using the `functions.php` method just discussed:

+{% prism php %}
+<?php
+function my_scripts_method() {
+    wp_enqueue_script( 'jquery' );
+}

+add_action( 'wp_enqueue_scripts', 'my_scripts_method' );
+?>
+{% endprism %}